elisabed-sheshaberidze/python_projects/README.md

-# 🐍 personal_projects

-Hi there!
+I am Elisabed, a first-year Computer Science and AI student at Business and Technology University, aspiring to become a Data Engineer.

-This repository contains Python projects and exercises built as part of my learning journey.
-The focus is on core Python concepts, problem-solving, and writing clean, readable code — while steadily improving structure and quality over time.
+This repository contains Python projects built while learning core Python fundamentals and advancing toward OOP and GUI development.

-**Purpose:**
-- Practice and strengthen Python fundamentals
-- Apply concepts through small, focused real-world projects
-- Build consistent coding habits
-- Track technical growth over time
+Current projects are written using procedural programming — function-based, pre-OOP.
+Each project folder contains its own README with details.

+## Projects
+- Number Guessing Game
+- Temperature Converte